axamei/sassyinphilly/README.md

 ### Requirements (Unix-based machines)

 1. Ruby: https://www.ruby-lang.org/en/documentation/installation/ - tested on 2.2.x, Should work fine on 2.1.x or 2.3.x.
-2. Latest Stable Version Node and NPM: https://nodejs.org/en/download/ - Currently 4.3.1 or 5.7.x (Your mileage may vary using 5.7 on different OS versions.)
+2. Latest Stable Version of Node and NPM: https://nodejs.org/en/download/ - Currently 4.3.x (LTS) or 5.7.x (Stable) (Your mileage may vary using 5.7 depending on the OS versions.)

 ### Workshop setup

-Please try one of these two options before the workshop:
+Please try and complete one of these two options before the workshop:

 #### Option 1 - I'm Comfortable with building my own software